Install a cluster

 Notice that services are installed one by one.
 Do not install another service until the installation of the previous one is completed.

-Switching to installing single services
+Switch to installation of single services

 2. Verify the action in the opened window.